 The indoor space has an urban-inspired design, and the outdoor terrace has excellent views over Hofburg Palace and Rathaus.

-Some classic bar snacks are available to order, or you can grab a pizza from the restaurant on the ground floor and bring it up to the bar.
+Some classic bar snacks are available to order, or you can grab a pizza from the ground-floor restaurant and bring it up to the bar.

 Prater Park, the city’s green playground, contains Wurstelprater.
-This massive amusement park is packed with nostalgic dreams of old fun fairs with enough crazy rides for the kids.
+This massive amusement park is packed with nostalgic fun-fair dreams and enough crazy rides for the kids.

 Ride the mysterious ghost train, hit the go-karts, or amble through a fun house.
 It’s a great thing to do in Vienna with kids.